 I can’t help but imagine the smile on Chrigel’s face when he got this wing during preparation for the Xalps (which he won, again).
 It is made for day-in-day-out XC flying, taking on random ‘off-piste’ launch sites and flying in everything from big air to light slope soaring.
 It is the ultimate multi-tool for experienced pilots, giving you an ultralight, high performance, reliable wing you can take everywhere.

 Like previous OMEGA XALPS wings, it doesn’t seem to be ‘too light’.
 Advance have very high standards when it comes to products that are ‘ready for market’.
 The XALPS 3 is suitable for XC league regulars and experienced pilots who will take care of the wing by launching proficiently.

 If you’re coming from another EN D you’ll have no problems adapting to the XALPS 3.
 If you’re upgrading to the class from a high C, or looking to fly a two-liner for the first time: this will help you with the best in class launch behaviour and the ease of handling and good reinflation characteristics that comes from light manufacture.
 It’s not demanding.
 It has forgiving and balanced behaviour in thermic air.
 It will give you the confidence to fly fast and far, with a broad smile on your face.

 It makes me want to sneak out and fly, and for that, I love it.

 Advance OMEGA XALPS 3: Review video

-Join Greg as he scrutinises the Flybubble demo and a windy thermic day
+Join us as we scrutinise the Flybubble demo on a windy thermic day.